FridayCandour/Jsondb/README.md

 # JsonDB Database

-A lightweight, easy to use, secured access, encryptable and practically fast Json based database for nodejs and the browser.
+A lightweight, easy to use, secured access and practically fast Json based database for nodejs and the browser.

 # JsonDB Documentation

 For JsonDB 1.0.0